How much can you make from a buy-to-let property?

 In the case study above the total return in the first year would be:

 As you can see from the case study if you experience high repair costs or long void periods your investment could be costing you money on a monthly basis.
-There are also upfront mortgage cost of £3,550 which in our cases study would wipe out the first 5 years of any rental yield.
+There are also upfront mortgage cost of £7,734 which in our cases study would wipe out the first 12 months rental income.

 The conclusion is that if you are investing in buy-to-let financed via a mortgage then monthly net rental income is likely to negligible at best.
 You would the be relying on capital growth to achieve a return on your investment.
 However a buy-to-let investment without the need for a mortgage can provide both a monthly income and capital growth over time.